abeeken/link_generator/README.md

 Download, do the "npm install" fandango and run with "node app.js" or "node run dev".

+Make sure you create a folder in the app root called "links" - the files will be created in here.

 ## What's it doing?

 Use it to make a link.
 It stores the data for the link, JSON formatted, in a flat file with a filename made up of the data plus the current datetime, hashed.